stkchan/de-project-pipeline-spotify/README.md

 ### 5) Log in to Databricks Account Console (fixing AAD login error)

-If you see:
+If we see:
 > `Selected user account does not exist in tenant ‘Microsoft Services’ and cannot access the application…`

 **Fix:**
 1. Azure Portal → `Microsoft Entra ID` → **Users**
-2. Open your user → copy `User principal name`
+2. Open our user → copy `User principal name`
 3. Use this `User principal name`  to sign in to the Databricks **Account Console**

 ---